MicrosoftDocs/win32/desktop-src/DirectShow/cdrawimage-m-bstretch.md

 ---
-Description: 'The m\_bStretch member variable indicates whether the video image must be stretched to fit the destination window.
-The value is FALSE if the source rectangle is the same size as the destination rectangle, or TRUE otherwise.' ms.assetid: 'f5955f3d-9be1-4e3e-be34-f9de82cd20cc'
+Description: The m\_bStretch member variable indicates whether the video image must be stretched to fit the destination window.
+The value is FALSE if the source rectangle is the same size as the destination rectangle, or TRUE otherwise. ms.assetid: f5955f3d-9be1-4e3e-be34-f9de82cd20cc
-title: 'CDrawImage::m\_bStretch member'
+title: CDrawImagem\_bStretch member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CDrawImage::m\_bStretch member